Walls and Bridges: Release and promotion

+Lennon in a promotional photo for Walls and Bridges, 1974.

 Unsure of which track should be the album's lead single, Lennon enlisted the help of Al Coury, the vice-president of marketing for Capitol Records.
 Lennon had been impressed with the "magic" that Coury displayed in the commercial success of McCartney's Band on the Run album.
 Coury chose "Whatever Gets You thru the Night" as the first single.
 Walls and Bridges was released on 26 September 1974 in the US, and on 4 October 1974 in the UK.
 The release was accompanied by an advertising campaign, created by Lennon, called "Listen To This ..." (button, photo, sticker, ad, poster or T-shirt).
 The backs of 500 New York City buses were plastered with the slogan "Listen To This Bus".
 Television commercials depicted the LP jacket with its many "Lennon" faces; as with the radio segments promoting the album, these commercials had a voiceover from Ringo Starr.
 Lennon returned the favour by supplying the voiceover in commercials for Starr's Goodnight Vienna album, which he had also helped record.
 In the UK, EMI released an interview single to promote Walls and Bridges, with Lennon in conversation with Bob Mercer.

 In the U.S., the album debuted on the Billboard Top LPs & Tape chart on 12 October and reached the top ten on 2 November.
 It was awarded gold record status on 22 October in the US by the Recording Industry Association of America.
 The album and the single topped Billboards listings during the same week (16 November).
 Both releases also topped the US charts compiled by Cash Box and Record World.
 In the UK, the album reached number 6, and the single peaked at number 36.
 Walls and Bridges spent a total of 27 weeks on Billboards Top LPs & Tape chart.